Original posted on www.tammytsang.com

 Next time, I’ll be highlighting the 3 Best Customer Service Experiences as examples for what brands should be doing.
 Until then.

-If you want to learn more about bullseye targets among other key elements of a marketing plan, read our 30+ page booklet on Keys to an Effective Marketing Plan – complete with explanations and checklists.
+If you want to learn more about specific key elements of an effective marketing plan, read our 50+ page booklet on How to Write A Strategic Marketing Plan That Yields ROI – complete with explanations